Skip to main content

 Disable RU Monitoring on devices

-The options differ according to how they handle the historical data for the device in question.
-The ...but keep data action stores data for as long as needed, so that if the same device were rediscovered, the existing data would be automatically utilized.
-The ...and delete data option simply deletes all existing data from the server.
+The options differ according to how they handle the historical data for the device.
+The ...but keep data action stores data for as long as needed, so that if the same device is rediscovered, the existing data is automatically utilized.
+The ...and delete data option deletes all existing data from the server.
 When a previously existent device is rediscovered with this option selected, its history begins anew.

 Now rerun Job#2 on RC#2 with monitoring enabled once again.
-After that run, you can see the device has moved to RC2:
+After that run, the device has moved to RC2:

 • DeviceA with monitoring on RC#1